Offering Full service home inspections.

 2. Service Panels

-The home inspector inspects the electrical service panel and any sub-panels for general condition and safety aspects.
-The inspector may remove the dead front trim to observe and inspect more closely the wiring conductor connections and individual disconnects (breakers) and grounding.
+The home inspector looks at the cover of the electrical service panel and any sub-panels for general condition and safety aspects.
+As part of our home inspection services, the inspector may remove the dead front trim to observe and inspect more closely the wiring conductor connections and individual disconnects (breakers) and grounding.

 3. Switches and Receptacles